nakshatrasinghh/nakshatrasinghh/README.md

 <!--END_SECTION:waka-->

 <p align="center">
   <em>NOTE: Top languages does not indicate my skill level or anything like that.
-It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.</em>
+It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
+Sometimes the languages are not rendered correctly by GitHub.</em>
 </p>